You must have heard about ‘Frontend Development’ a lot in the programming world. So, what does this term mean?

 It mainly finds its use to make the website interactive.
 We can use JavaScript not only to develop websites but also to develop games.
 Over 90% of websites use JavaScript as their scripting language.

 It also has many advantages like speed and simplicity and supports all modern browsers making it more accessible than many other languages.
-It may take time to master it, but learning the basics and its functionalities will help you start your journey of being a front-end developer.
+It may take time to master it, but learning the basics and its functionalities will help you start your journey as a front-end developer.

 ReactJs